esilaban/vessel_activity_classification/README.md

 # Quick Summary
-This project is about classify the activity of a vessel based on sequence of vessel position and a few vessel data.
+This project is about classifying the activity of a vessel based on sequence of vessel position and a few vessel data.

 # Main Components
 There are three main components in this project